akdh/ingresDocs/geospatial/datatypes/point/point.markdown

 # Point #

-This datatype is used to represents points.
 Points have a X and a Y coordinate and optionally a SRID.

 ## Examples ##

-Using X, Y coordinates to represent houses and calculate the distance from a point to each house.
+Using X, Y coordinates to represent houses.

     * CREATE TABLE houses ( id INTEGER PRIMARY KEY, location POINT NOT NULL );\g Executing . . .